 I can tell you that there's more than two handfuls that I know of that would like to talk, that would like to go forward and tell their stories, but they don't necessarily have to do with just this particular story.

-And not only that within the FBI, within the Bureau, but throughout the system, within the NSA, within the CIA, an abuse of power that they say, and you know, I I can tell you this.
+They feel that there has been a corruption within the system, and not only within the FBI, within the Bureau, but throughout the system, within the NSA, within the CIA, an abuse of power that they say, and you know, I can tell you this, the church hearings that took place a long time ago, this is something that will come about again.

-I mean it's coming back.
+I mean, it's coming back.

 He's absolutely right because this is something that needs to be investigated.

-This was an abuse of the political system, uh, weaponization of our intelligence agencies, and this is the reason why this is so important.
+This was an abuse of the political system, a weaponization of our intelligence agencies.

-Any American that watched this hearing and just looked at this guy's face and his smug smile and how he was going to get away with it, should know this is exactly how all these guys have behaved.
+Any American that watched this hearing and just looked at this guy's face and his smug smile and how he was going to get away with it should know this is exactly how all these guys have behaved.

-They're smug and they're arrogant, except for thank goodness McCabe was fired, thank goodness Comey has been fired.
+They're smug and they're arrogant, except for thank goodness McCabe was fired.

 Thank goodness the rest of those guys that worked with him have either been pushed out or they've retired out.

-So we're cleaning out the system, but we need to be willing to look at the truth, and that's the only way this is going to get fixed.
+So we're cleaning out the system, but we need to be willing to look at the truth.

-The danger is that, you know, remember, David, I know I talked to you at the time the day that I said, if not I would, if Robert Mueller was asking for everybody's cell phones that he was investigating.
+The danger is, is that, you know, David, I know I talked to you at the time the day that I said if, not I would, if Robert Mueller was asking for everybody's cell phones that he was investigating, if I ever went on the air, which I wouldn't, and I said it would be bad advice and it wouldn't work out well, and literally the liberal media lit up.

-If I did the things that Hillary did, and I deleted and I asset washed with bleach pit and and I went ahead and smashed devices and pulled SIM cards.
+If I did the things that Hillary did and I deleted and I acid washed with bleach pit and I went ahead and smashed devices and pulled SIM cards, if I had classified information on a server and I not only mishandled it but destroyed it, I would be in jail.

 How do they get away with this?

-Doesn't it mean that our constitutional republic really isn't working and that we have you know our criminal justice system now is that the equivalent of Venezuela or the former Soviet Union or that of under Putin?
+Doesn't it mean that our constitutional republic really isn't working and that we have our criminal justice system now is that the equivalent of Venezuela or the former Soviet Union or that of under Putin?

-Yes, yes, and yes to everything you've said, you'd be under the jail.
+Yes, yes, and yes to everything you've said.

 For example, very clear meaning, I would think, when he called Trump supporters ignorant hillbillies, he didn't mean that at all.

-He says, Let me tell you something.
+He says, let me tell you something.

 This guy's an FBI agent.